 You must hold a UK or EASA licence with a valid Single Engine Piston rating, and undertake control type differences training on the Microlight type you intend to fly with a Microlight instructor entitled to give instruction on that type.
 When the instructor is satisfied, they will sign off the training in your logbook.
 This will then give you the privileges to fly the Microlight type on your SEP rating, for as long as the SEP remains current.

-AOPA has confirmed that 3-axis Microlight flight time is now acceptable towards revalidation of SEP/TMG/SLMG Class Ratings included in national UK pilot licences, but not in Part-FCL (EASA) pilot licences.
+AOPA has confirmed that 3-axis Microlight flight time is now acceptable towards revalidation of SEP/TMG/SLMG Class Ratings included in national UK and Part-FCL (EASA) pilot licences.